 - Burning through my (meager) life savings in 9 months

-- Seeing friends advance in their careers while I moved straight backwards
+- Seeing friends advance in their careers while I moved straight backward

 - Probably some minor depression due to everything sucking for a prolonged period of time